nebulab/playbook/people-ops/travel-policy.html.md

 We choose comfortable seats and arrangements to allow people to work during the journey and make up for the lost time, but working is not mandatory since not everyone is comfortable working while on the move.

+If you miss your because of reasons not caused by Nebulab or the carrier, you will have to reach the destination at your expense, if possible.

 ### Trains